louishust/docs/op-guide/configuration.md

 + Human-readable name for this member.
 + default: "goleveldb"
 + You can choose from "memory", "goleveldb", "BoltDB" or "TiKV".
 The first three are all local storage engines.
 TiKV is a distributed storage engine.
++ For example, we can start a pure memory engine TiDB through `tidb-server --store=memory`.

 ### --path
-+ the path to the data directory for local storage engines like goleveldb, BoltDB, or memory or the DSN for the distributed storage engine like TiKV.
-If you use TiKV, specify the path in the following format: $Host:$Port.
++ For local storage engines like goleveldb or BoltDB, the path specifies the actual storage directory of data.
++ For the memory storage engine, there is no need to set the path.
++ For the TiKV storage engine, the path specifies the actual PD address.
 + default: "/tmp/tidb"

 ### -L